hahouari/inno_bundle/README.md

 For more advanced configuration with examples, see [Configuration Options](https://github.com/hahouari/inno_bundle/wiki/Configuration-Options).

-## 5. Build the Installer
+## 2. Build the Installer

-After setting up the configuration, all that is left to do is run the build command
+To run the build command on release mode

 ```sh
 dart run inno_bundle:build --release
 ```

+**Note:** This will generate the initial configuration if not present in your `pubspec.yaml`.

 If you need other use cases with our CLI tool, look up [CLI Options](https://github.com/hahouari/inno_bundle/wiki/CLI-Tool-Options).